At the NCCA

-The Social Justice network comprises representatives from the NCCA member churches who work withoin their own church raising matters of social justice.
+The Social Justice Network comprises representatives from the NCCA member churches who work withoin their own church raising matters of social justice.
 The Network meets in Sydney although members from other states join the conversation by telephone.
-Each year teh Social Justice Network endeavours to produce one major resources for Social Justice Sunday.
+Each year the Social Justice Network endeavours to produce one major resource for Social Justice Sunday.

 Social Justice Sunday 2014